1

 To thrive as a Resident Aide, you typically need a high school diploma or equivalent, basic caregiving skills, and knowledge of personal care routines.
 Familiarity with electronic charting systems, proper lifting techniques, and possibly CPR/First Aid certification are commonly required.
 Compassion, patience, and strong interpersonal communication are vital soft skills for supporting residents' physical and emotional needs.
 These skills and qualities are essential for delivering safe, respectful, and effective care in assisted living or long-term care environments.

-What is the difference between a CNA and a resident aide?
+What are the duties of a resident aide?

 What is the difference between Resident Aide vs Nursing Assistant?